saturn597/RPN/README.md

 `3.000000`

-When an "else" is present, if `if` pops something true (non-zero) from the top of the stack, then the words immediately following `if` are executed up until the `else`, but the words between `else` and `then` are skipped.
-If `if` pops something false, it skips to the point after the `else`.
+If `if` pops something true (non-zero) from the top of the stack, then the words immediately following `if` are executed up until the `else`, but the words between `else` and `then` are skipped.
+If `if` pops something false, it skips to the word after the `else`.

 Defining new words
 =====================

-You can also define your own words.
+RPN lets you define your own words.
 The beginning of a word definition is denoted with `:`.
-The next word after that is the name of the new word being defined.
-Any series of RPN words or numbers then follows.
-That series of words/numbers describes what will happen every time your new word appears.
+The `:` is then followed by a name for the newly defined word.
+Any series of RPN words and/or numbers then follows.
+This series of words and/or numbers describes what will happen whenever the word is encountered.
 The definition is terminated by a `;`.

-To define a word called `times10`, try
+For example, to define a word called `times10`, try

 `Ready> : times10 10 * ;`